...or see pricing

 A new report recommends regulations and strong incentives

-The directorates recommend that GPs adopt video calling solutions that are already available on the market, and which meet their requirements.
+The directorates recommend that PCPs adopt video calling solutions that are already available on the market, and which meet their requirements.

 In the long run, the goal is to make it easy to book video appointments through Health Norway (Norway’s digital health platform for citizens), but the directorates do not recommend creating a central video appointment system.
 Instead, the existing video tools will be integrated into Health Norway, and it is expected that this will be done by 2020.
 Confrere is already a part of this work.

-A recommended incentive of 10,000 NOK for the first GPs to adopt video appointments
+A recommended incentive of 10,000 NOK for the first PCPs to adopt video appointments

 Requiring video appointments